Serving clients in Fayetteville and all of NW Arkansas

 Rather than outright terminating your disability benefits, the SSA will instead suspend your benefits, notify you, and ask you to prove your disability.
 If you cannot provide more information or the SSA still thinks you aren’t disabled anymore, they will terminate your benefits.

-If your benefits are suspended or terminated, contact a lawyer immediately.
+If your benefits are suspended or terminated, contact an experienced disability benefits suspension lawyer immediately.
 You may need to act quickly to get your benefits back, and you may need to file appeals or attend disability hearings to get your benefits to continue.

 How Do I Pass a Disability Review in Arkansas?